 -Billionaire Investor, Mark Cuban

-The needs and demands of employers reflect these global trends.
-According to the 2016 Job Outlook survey conducted by the National Association of Colleges and Employers, hiring personnel increasingly value and prioritize the skills developed in Liberal Arts institutions.
+The needs and demands of employers definitely reflect the global trends of workforce demands.
+According to the 2016 Job Outlook survey conducted by the National Association of Colleges and Employers, hiring personnel increasingly value and prioritize the skills that are inherently developed in liberal arts institutions.
 Of those polled:

 - 80.1% seek candidates with good leadership skills